07 June 2023

 - Does TypeScript support all principles of object-oriented programming?

-- Explain why a particular piece of code is marked wrong by code validator (make sure to practice a lot of examples of these).
+- Explain why a particular piece of code is marked wrong by the code validator (make sure to practice a lot of examples of these).

 What are some typical questions?